[?] Subscribe To This Site

 And that’s the point.
 I don’t know what goes on in Minnie Mouse’s head, and I don’t suppose that my kids do, either.
 The writers of the Mickey Mouse show asked us to solve the problem based on information about the size of the bow and the size of the boxes.

-Critical thinking means that we consider all the possibilities -—not just the one that the nice Mousy thinks is most likely.
+Critical thinking means that we consider all the possibilities, not just the one that the Mouse thinks is most likely.

 What happens when your child watches this sort of thing?
 It seems to me that the Mickey Mouse show is teaching something very different from critical thinking.
 It’s teaching kids conformist thinking.
 Don’t look at problems objectively or logically.
 Instead, figure out what the authorities want you to say.

-You might think this sort of problem is rare.
-But I found exactly the same error in a book intended to teach math concepts to preschoolers.
-In this case, the reader is asked to find the right birdhouses for an assortment of (differently-sized) birds.
+I’ve found the Minnie Mouse fallacy in a book intended to teach math concepts to preschoolers.
+In this case, the reader was asked to find the right birdhouses for an assortment of (differently-sized) birds.

 And of there are lots of other illogical or wrong-headed lessons that are kids are asked to absorb.

-Young Leah is working on an educational computer game that teaches geometry.
+Young Leah is playing a computer game that teaches geometry.
 It asks Leah to choose a fish that is shaped like a square.

-Leah picks a fish with a perfectly square body...one that is rotated so that one of its corners points straight down.
+Leah picks a fish with a perfectly square body, but the shape is rotated so that one of its corners points straight down.

 The program tells Leah that she’s wrong.
 That’s not a square.
 That’s a “diamond fish!”